TheoViel/kaggle_freesound/README.md

 - `DCASE2019_Challenge_technical_report.pdf` : Technical report submitted to the [DCASE 2019 Challenge](http://dcase.community/)
 - `modeling-kernel.ipynb` : Notebook that contains almost all our work, i.e. the training of different models.
 Also available [on Kaggle](https://www.kaggle.com/kernels/scriptcontent/15609045)

+## Data

+Data can be downloaded on the official Kaggle page : https://www.kaggle.com/c/freesound-audio-tagging-2019/data If you wish to rerun the notebook, the easiest way is to fork the Kaggle kernel.